gnocchixyz/gnocchi/doc/source/rest.rst

 Archive Policy
 ==============

-When sending measures for an entity to Gnocchi, the values are dynamically aggregated.
+When sending measures for a metric to Gnocchi, the values are dynamically aggregated.
 That means that Gnocchi does not store all sent measures, but aggregates them over a certain period of time.
 Gnocchi provides several aggregation methods (mean, min, max, sum…) that are builtin.